kimgoetzke/practice-next-auth/README.md

 You will need a `clientId` and `clientSecret` for Google which you can get from the developer admin page at [https://console.cloud.google.com/](https://console.cloud.google.com/).
 You will need to get the same information from your AWS Cognito identity provider, however for AWS Cognito you also need the `issuer` (URL).

-On each identity provider, you will need to set up `http://localhost:3000` as an authorised origin and `http://localhost:3000/api/auth/callback/google` as a allowed callback URL.
+For each identity provider, you will need to set up `http://localhost:3000` as an authorised origin and `http://localhost:3000/api/auth/callback/{identity_provider_name}` as an allowed callback URL.

 ### Run the application